- Associate Professor

 Selected Publications —

 - “Mozambique.”
-In Oxford Bibliographies in African Studies.
-Ed.
+In Oxford Bibliographies in African Studies, Ed.
 Thomas Spear.
-New York: Oxford University Press, 2013.
+Oxford University Press, 2013.

 - “Imagining the Past at Great Zimbabwe.”
-In Remembering Africa and Its Diasporas, edited by Audra Diptee and David V. Trotman.
-Trenton: Africa World Press, 2012, 85-100.
+In Remembering Africa and Its Diasporas, ed.
+Audra Diptee and David V. Trotman.
+Africa World Press, 2012.

-- “‘How Much for Kunta Kinte?!’: Sites of Memory and Diasporan Encounters in West Africa,” Co-authored by Kim Warren.
-In African Hosts and their Guests: Cultural Dynamics of Tourism, edited by Walter van Beek & Annette Schmidt.
-Rochester, NY: James Currey, 2012, 75-102.
+- “‘How Much for Kunta Kinte?!’: Sites of Memory and Diasporan Encounters in West Africa,” Co-authored with Kim Warren.
+In African Hosts and their Guests: Cultural Dynamics of Tourism, Ed.
+Walter van Beek & Annette Schmidt.
+James Currey, 2012.